Finding password manager apps for macOS is not an easy job.

-I would recommend adding these extensions so that you can make use of the auto-fill feature.
+I would recommend adding these browser extensions so that you can make use of the autofill feature.
 However, the function is sometimes buggy.

-That’s why it falls a little short when compared to LastPass.
+That’s why it falls a little short when compared to the LastPass secure password manager.

 Finally, when it comes to pricing, the best deal I could find is the ‘Premium’ account that costs $3.33/month when billed annually.